Cross Entropies

 Returns the cross-approximate entropy estimates (

-using the default parameters: embedding dimension = 2, time delay = 1, radius distance threshold = 0.2*SD(Sig
+XAp) and the log-average number of matched vectors (Phi) form= [0,1,2], estimated for the data sequences contained inSig1andSig2using the default parameters: embedding dimension = 2, time delay = 1, radius distance threshold = 0.2*SDpooled(Sig1,``Sig2``), logarithm = naturalNOTE:

 Returns the cross-approximate entropy estimates (